 Upon first hearing of coliving, it sounded a lot like a glorified hostel with laptops.
 But I was very, very wrong!

-Luckily for me and the sake of my productivity, spending a month coliving in Spain turned out to be one of the best things for my copywriting business and personal growth.
+Luckily for me and for the sake of my productivity, spending a month coliving in Spain turned out to be one of the best things for my copywriting business and personal growth.
 Here are just a few of the reasons why I’ll be returning to Sun and Co. as soon as possible!

 For a start, Javea is not a party town.
 There are cute little restaurants and bars everywhere, and the occasional club by the beach, but if you’re looking to get wild, then Javea is not your jam.
 However, if your goal is to rejuvenate your day with a dip in the ocean and away from the busier main cities, just hop on a bus from Valencia or Alicante and head to Sun and Co. to zone in on your to-do list.